- Preventative health/wellness

 The meningococcal B epidemic waned faster than would have been expected if there had been no intervention, however it is important to remember that even though there are now fewer cases, the disease has not entirely disappeared.

-For information about meningococcal, go to the meningococcal section.
+For information about meningococcal disease, go to the Meningococcal disease section.